Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Nathan Eovaldi (9-3) to the mound for his 17th start this season.
+- The Rangers will hand the ball to Andrew Heaney (5-5) for his 16th start of the season.

 |Opponent